RustyDataInt/rudi/docs/job_config_files.md

     - actionY
 ```

-The net effect is like executing the same mdi subcommand on two
+The net effect is like executing the same rudi subcommand on two
 different data.yml files, except that now the declarations in
 'variables' and 'shared' are available to both pipelines.

 Using this approach, you can can perform initial processing
 tasks with a first pipeline and continue with further processing
 with a second (or third...) pipeline, all with the convenience
-of shared variables and mdi commands.
+of shared variables and rudi commands.